videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

 5. *Output as DSL* - even though we're not using a DSL as an input - the output will be the same format.
 In the future we may reconsider this DSL as an input if users request it.

 ## Thoughts (2) on 15th August 2021

 A fair bit of code has now been written and impressions on this experiment are extremely positive.
 IMO this experiment iteration has been the most successful / positive so far.
-It lays the foundations for a future framework which Video First users can use to very quickly get started on UI testing off the ground.
+It lays the foundations for a future framework to enable to jump start their UI automated testing.

 This experiment takes a lot of influence from BDD libraries such as [JGiven](https://jgiven.org/) or [Serenity BDD](http://www.thucydides.info/#/).
 However, to take JGiven as an example, it requires a